 Term Definition

 BIOS Basic I/O System.
-Name for system firmware typically used for initialization and launching the boot of an ISA (Industry Standard Architecture), aka 'x86' or 'PC', architecture-based computer system.
+Name for system firmware typically used for initialization and launching the boot of an ISA (Industry Standard Architecture), aka "x86" or "PC", architecture-based computer system.

-Board Support Package.
-Name for system firmware typically used for initialization and launching the boot of Linux system that uses a non-ISA architecture, but may be used for booting other types of operating systems or runtime
+BSP Board Support Package.
+Name for system firmware typically used for initialization and launching the boot of Linux in a computer system that uses a non-ISA architecture, but may be used for booting other types of operating systems or runtime software.

 SMBIOS System Management BIOS.
 Refers to DSP0134.
 Defines memory mapped tables, typically implemented by system firmware/BIOS and mapped into system firmware/BIOS memory space, that provide inventory and management information for the computer system.

-UEFI UEFI Unified Extensible Firmware Interface.
-A modern firmware standard that defines the interfaces between hardware and Operation Systems in a Computer System.
-UEFI is supported on multiple processor architectures, including x86, x64, ia64, and AARCI
+UEFI Unified Extensible Firmware Interface.
+A modern firmware standard that defines the interfaces between hardware and operating systems in a computer system.
+UEFI is supported on multiple processor architectures, including x86, x64, ia64, and AARCH64.

-НІ Host Interface
+HI Host interface.

-HTTP Hypertext Transfer Protocol
+HTTP Hypertext Transfer Protocol.

-HTTPS Hypertext Transfer Protocol over TLS
+HTTPS Hypertext Transfer Protocol over TLS.

-IP Internet Protocol
+IP Internet Protocol.

-IPMI Intelligent Platform Management Interface
+IPMI Intelligent Platform Management Interface.

-NIC Network Interface Card
+NIC Network interface controller.

-PCI Peripheral Component Interconnect
+PCI Peripheral Component Interconnect.

-PCle PCI Express
+PCIe Peripheral Component Interconnect Express.

-TCP Transmission Control Protocol
+ТСР Transmission Control Protocol.

-UUID Universally Unique Identifier
+UUID Universally Unique Identifier.

-6 Introduction
+5 Introduction

 Redfish is a flexible system management tool that can be successfully applied to various system architectures.
-One important architecture consists of one or more CPUs assigned to the system application (the Host CPUs) and a separate CPU or CPUs assigned solely to management including publishing the Redfish interface.
-In many management schemes, it is necessary to provide standardized Redfish-based communication between the Host CPU and the Redfish service in the Management unit.
+One important architecture consists of one or more CPUs assigned to the system application (the host CPUs) and a separate CPU or CPUs assigned solely to management including publishing the Redfish interface.
+In many management schemes, it is necessary to provide standardized Redfish-based communication between the host CPU and the Redfish service in the management unit.
 This communication is in addition to the Redfish services available via the external network.
-Implementation of the Redfish Host Interface is optional for the system designer.
-If provided, this interface may be used in both the pre-boot (firmware) stage and by drivers and applications within the Host Operating System and is designed to be available without use of external networking.
-This specification provides design details for several methods of Host-to-Service communication.
+Implementation of the Redfish host interface is optional for the system designer.
+If provided, this interface may be used in both the pre-boot (firmware) stage and by drivers and applications within the host operating system and is designed to be available without use of external networking.
+This specification provides design details for several methods of host-to-service communication.
 Additional methods may be added in future revisions of this specification.

-6.1 Scope
+5.1 Scope

-This specification is targeted to system manufacturers that are providing Redfish Host Interfaces within computer systems, system and component manufactures that are providing devices or firmware that include or support Redfish Host Interfaces, and system firmware and software writers that are creating software or firmware that uses Redfish Host Interfaces
+This specification is targeted to system manufacturers that are providing Redfish host interfaces within computer systems, system and component manufactures that are providing devices or firmware that include or support Redfish host interfaces, and system firmware and software writers that are creating software or firmware that uses Redfish host interfaces.

-The specification covers Host accessible physical and logical communication paths and protocols that are used to access the Redfish Service that manages that Host.
+The specification covers host accessible physical and logical communication paths and protocols that are used to access the Redfish service that manages that host.

-The specification also defines certain supporting elements in the Host, such as SMBIOS extensions, that enable inventory and discovery functions.
+The specification also defines certain supporting elements in the host, such as SMBIOS extensions, that enable inventory and discovery functions.

-The specification does not seek to place specific hardware implementation requirements; however, it does in some cases specify how hardware-specific interfaces are identified for Host Software (e.g., SMBIOS structures).
+The specification does not seek to place specific hardware implementation requirements.
+However, it does specify how hardware-specific interfaces are identified for host software, such as with SMBIOS structures.

-The specification defines connectivity between a Redfish Service and a Host.
-Any network routing or other connectivity beyond the Redfish Service or other networks is out of scope.
+The specification defines connectivity between a Redfish service and a host.
+Any network routing or other connectivity beyond the Redfish service or other networks is out of scope.

-6.2 Goals
+5.2 Goals

-The following are the goals for the Redfish Host Interface:
+The following are the goals for the Redfish host interface: